linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 ### Configure SELinux Compatibility for Apache

-SELinux's default settings will not allow allow Apache to access files on the GlusterFS cluster or to make connections to the database cluster.
+SELinux's default settings do not allow allow Apache to access files on the GlusterFS cluster or to make connections to the database cluster.
 Allow this activity on each application server:

     yum install policycoreutils-python
     setsebool -P httpd_use_fusefs 1